 Instructions

 - Using scissors, cut both rounded ends from only one jumbo craft stick.
-Then cut one rounded end from two jumbo craft sticks.
-(Please note: the logs will still look great if you skip cutting the ends off.)
+Then, cut one rounded end from two jumbo craft sticks.
+(The logs will still look great if you skip cutting the ends off.)

 - Paint the jumbo craft sticks with a dark brown base coat.
 These will be the campfire logs.
 Let them dry and apply a second coat of paint, if necessary.

-- Draw random lines along the “logs” with a black marker to make it look like tree bark.
-Draw a spiral circle over the tan/light brown ends to look like tree rings.
+- With a black marker, draw random lines along the “logs” to resemble tree bark.
+Draw a spiral circle over the tan/light brown ends to resemble tree rings.

-- Now, stack the three craft stick logs on top of each other in a criss cross pattern and glue them in place with a glue gun.
-You can use liquid craft glue for this project, but you will have to wait for it to dry.
+- Now, stack the three craft stick logs on top of each other in a crisscross pattern and glue them in place with a glue gun.
+You can use liquid craft glue for this project but must wait for it to dry.

-- Trace the largest flame template onto the red cardstock.
-Trace the middle flame template onto the orange cardstock and trace the smallest flame template onto the yellow paper.
+- Trace the largest flame template onto the red cardstock, the middle flame template onto the orange cardstock, and the smallest flame template onto the yellow paper.

 - Cut out all three of the flame shapes.